 6. Scampston Hall

-The Scampston Walled Garden is set within the walls of Scampston Hall’s original kitchen garden and was designed by the renowned Dutch gardener, Piet Oudolf, in 1999.
-It’s a fabulous space to explore and was created to complement the adjacent 18th-century Capability Brown-designed parkland.
+Don’t miss: The Scampston Walled Garden which is set within the walls of Scampston Hall’s original kitchen garden and was designed by Piet Oudolf to complement the adjacent 18th-century Capability Brown-designed parkland.

 7. Burton Agnes Hall